q-info/QAL-Lite/README.md

 Besides quantum computing, the math nicely presented in QAL has applications in machine learning and AI, computer graphics, cybersecurity, and many other mathematical sciences.

-For what&lsquo;s new in this version of QAL Lite, check the `What&lsquo;s New` page of `QAL Help`.
+For what&lsquo;s new in this version of QAL Lite, check the `What's New` page of `QAL Help`.
 QAL also has a fledgling `QAL User Guide` that you may like to check in `QAL Help`.

 QAL Lite is currently hosted on GitHub, and is hosted and accessible also from [here](http://eng.staff.alexu.edu.eg/staff/moez/QAL/Lite).